PostgresApp/PostgresApp/documentation/index.md

 ### Ruby

-To install the `pg` gem, make sure you have set up your `$PATH` correctly (see above in the section *Comannd Line Tools*), then execute the following command:
+To install the `pg` gem, make sure you have set up your `$PATH` correctly (see above in the section *Command-Line Tools*), then execute the following command:

     sudo ARCHFLAGS="-arch x86_64" gem install pg